 Science of Influence

-- It’s not about what is given but how it is given.
+- It’s not about what is given, but HOW AND WHEN IT IS GIVEN.
 Be the first to give the favour.

 - Let it be personalized and unexpected.
 Tell them ‘I am doing this only for you’.